 What to Eat in Ang Mo Kio: A Foodie’s Delish List

-With many people seeking shelter in this lovely community, A wide variety of eateries also are present.
+With many people seeking shelter in this lovely community, a wide variety of eateries are also present.
 So here are a few of what to eat in Ang Mo Kio.

 What is evident is that Ang Mo Kio has gone a long way from before.
 From being an area covered with forest and rubber plantations.
-To now being an urbanized area in the North-Eastern part of Singapore.
+To now an urbanized area in the North-Eastern part of Singapore.

 You can visit this at Blk 332 Ang Mo Kio Avenue 1 #01-1881

 Let us hit it up with a great place that serves delicious Western foods on what to eat in Ang Mo Kio.
 Workbench Bistro offers not only regular Western foods.
 But they level it up by creating unique combinations of ingredients.
 So their food is rather practical rather than extravagant.
 Do not worry, because you won’t be overwhelmed.
 But relatively comfortable with their foods.

 Some unique foods on their menu are Purple Sweet Potato Waffle, Salted Egg Chicken Pasta and many more.
 Their interesting creations are worth a try.

 Purple Japanese Sweet Potato Waffle is one of the recommended foods by foodies, made with no extra food colourings.
 Instead, the waffle’s colour comes from the purple sweet potato.
 This dish is photogenic, with ice cream and homemade Gula Melaka sauce giving the dish the right combination of flavours.